QubesOS/qubes-doc/managing-os/templates/ubuntu.md

 Known issues
 ------------
-Building an [Ubuntu 14.4 LTS](https://groups.google.com/forum/#!topic/qubes-users/w0uZNr8nno8) template can be difficult.
+Building an Ubuntu 14.4 LTS template can be difficult ([see](https://groups.google.com/forum/#!topic/qubes-users/w0uZNr8nno8)).
-A workaround is creating an ubuntu HVM A and use X over ssh from a second vm B ([see](https://groups.google.com/forum/#!topic/qubes-users/-wkG7E55PUI)).
+A workaround is creating an ubuntu HVM A and use X over ssh from a second vm B ([see](https://groups.google.com/forum/#!topic/qubes-users/-wkG7E55PUI)). </br>
 To do this you have to enable networking between A and B, or set B as netvm of A.
-If B supports copy and paste or seamless mode so does (indirectly) A. (you will be missing some features. e.g.: send file to vm A)
+If B supports copy and paste or seamless mode so does (indirectly) A. (you will be missing some features. e.g.: send file to vm A)</br>
 Doing this reduces the security of A to the security of B!
 This is no problem if B's only purpose is providing X over ssh only for vm A.